adeepdas/i-SLAM/READMEv2.md

 ### iOS Client Requirements
-- MacOs with Xcode for building and deploying the app
+- MacOS with XCode for building and deploying the app
 - iOS device with Lidar Camera (iPhone 12 Pro or later Pro models)
 - iOS 13.0 or later